Korean leaders hold surprise talks amid renewed push for Trump-Kim summit

 Breaking News Emails

-SEOUL, South Korea — The leaders of North and South Korea met in the demilitarized zone separating the two countries on Saturday in a surprise second summit.
-The meeting came hours after President Donald Trump suggested his June 12 summit with Kim Jong Un may still go ahead.
+SEOUL, South Korea — The leaders of North and South Korea met in the Demilitarized Zone separating the two countries on Saturday, hours after President Donald Trump suggested his June 12 summit with Kim Jong Un may still go ahead.

+Saturday's surprise talks between the rival Koreas came hours after Trump told reporters that the planned June 12 summit in Singapore, which he abruptly canceled on Thursday, might still be salvaged.

 Breaking News Emails